dtafesse/CircleTakeHome/README.md

 # Client - getting started

+First start the server, the client expects the server to be running on http://localhost:8080.

 This project was bootstrapped with Create React App](https://github.com/facebook/create-react-app).
 Same prerequisites as the client for both Node and Yarn